Go for GoFr Hackathon is Live! Participate to win great prizes and goodies!

 app_sys_total_allocgaugeNumber of cumulative bytes allocated for heap objects

-app_http_responsehistogramResponse time of http requests in seconds
+app_http_responsehistogramResponse time of HTTP requests in seconds

-app_http_service_responsehistogramResponse time of http service requests in seconds
+app_http_service_responsehistogramResponse time of HTTP service requests in seconds

 app_sql_open_connectionsgaugeNumber of open SQL connections